Recycling and reuse

 - Client expectation that ‘second-hand’ products should be cheaper than new ones

 - Additional cost of deconstruction over traditional demolition (which is generally quicker and less labour-intensive)

 - How to manage and apportion risk and liability associated with deconstruction and reuse.

 [top]Reusing structural steel

 Steel buildings and steel construction products are highly and intrinsically demountable.
 This potential is illustrated by the large number of temporary works systems that use steel components, e.g. scaffolding, formwork, sheet piles, etc. Provided that attention is paid to eventual deconstruction at the design stage, there is no technical reason why nearly all of the structural steel building stock should not be regarded as a vast ‘warehouse of parts’ for future use in new applications.

 Steel can be reused at both the product and the building level.
 Already some industries, such as the agricultural sector, commonly reuse steel structures and cladding components.

 Many steel construction products and components are highly re-usable including:

 - Structural members including hollow sections

-The process is straightforward; for example, deconstructed sections are inspected to verify their dimensional properties; tested to confirm their strength properties and the section is then shot or sand blasted to remove any coatings and refabricated and primed to the requirements of the new project.
+The process is straightforward; for example, deconstructed sections are inspected to verify their dimensional properties; tested to confirm their mechanical properties and the section is then generally shot or sand blasted to remove any coatings and refabricated and primed to the requirements of the new project.
 This will usually involve cutting the ends of the beams and columns to the required length.